-Students can sign up for a peer tutoring appointment for one hour every week for the rest of the semester for some 100- and 200-level courses.
-Students are permitted a maximum of two peer tutors by appointment per semester.
+Students can sign up for a peer tutoring appointment for one 50-minute session every week for the rest of the semester for some 100- and 200-level courses.
+Students are permitted a maximum of two peer tutors by appointment per semester; students may meet for up to 50 minutes for each appointment.
 Appointments are held in small tutoring groups that meet weekly at the same time.

-Peer tutoring is provided as a service for enrolled SUNY College at Oneonta students by Academic Affairs at no additional cost to the students.
+Peer tutoring is provided as a service for enrolled SUNY Oneonta students by Academic Affairs at no additional cost to the students.

 I just filled out my application for a tutoring appointment.
 Will I be able to see a tutor tomorrow?

 Appointment-based tutoring is not designed to handle emergencies.
 It is a long-term interaction meant to help students develop their understanding throughout the entire course.